artefactual/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

 * ``false``: Indexless mode.
 Neither AIPs nor transfers are indexed.
 The Backlog, Appraisal, and Archival Storage tabs will be non-functional.

-When Elasticsearch is used, Archivematica |release| requires version 1.x (tested with 1.7.6).
-Support for a more recent version of Elasticsearch is being developed and is planned for a future release.
+When Elasticsearch is used, Archivematica |release| requires version 6.x (tested with 6.5.4).

 For more information on disabling Elasticsearch, please see the README for Archivematica's ansible role,